waxim/slimmvc/readme.md

 }
 ```

-Will be triggerd for `user/index` (also for just `user` as index if the default controller) as controller and method in the url for a GET request.
+Will be triggerd for `user/index` (also for just `user` as index is the default controller) as controller and method in the url for a GET request.

 ```PHP
 class User extends Controller {